Super Easy Spaghetti Sauce in the Crockpot

 Now, it couldn’t be easier to make my super easy spaghetti sauce (hence the name!).
 All you need is store-bought spaghetti sauce, Italian seasoning, tomato sauce, diced tomatoes, sugar, and ground beef.
 Then we do my favorite type of cooking: dump the ingredients in the slow cooker and walk away!
 After a long day at work, you’ll come home to a kitchen smelling absolutely delectable and dinner done.
 Just cook your favorite pasta and serve it to your hungry family.
 It’s that simple.

-Alright, who’s ready to make my easy spaghetti sauce recipe now?
+Alright, who’s ready to make our Super Easy Spaghetti Sauce recipe now?

-• Italian seasoning (you could also use our zesty seasoning recipe if you like)
+- Italian Seasoning (you could substitute our zesty seasoning recipe)

 How to Make Super Easy Spaghetti Sauce

-If you’d rather cook this on the stovetop, I recommend bringing it to a boil, reducing the heat to low, and simmering the homemade spaghetti sauce for about 30 minutes.
+When cooked, the sauce will have thickened slightly.
+Note: You can skip the crockpot and cook this on the stovetop instead.
+Bring everything I recommend to a boil in a large saucepan, then reduce the heat to low, and simmering the homemade spaghetti sauce for 30 minutes or more.

 Serve over your favorite cooked pasta (it doesn’t have to be spaghetti noodles) and dinner is complete!